Washington Custody

 How will a judge determine decision-making authority?

-If the parents agree on how to divide up decision-making authority regarding the children’s education, health care, and religious upbringing, the judge will approve this parenting plan if:
+If the parents agree on how to divide up decision-making power over the children’s education, health care, and religious upbringing, the judge will approve this parenting plan if:

 If the parents cannot agree on how to divide up decision-making authority in their proposed parenting plans, the judge can order sole decision-making authority to one parent if: